Charles Fogarty

-Charles Joseph Fogarty, Jr., also known as Charlie Fogarty (born September 15, 1955) is an American politician who served as the 67th lieutenant governor of Rhode Island.
+Charles Joseph Fogarty, Jr., also known as Charlie Fogarty (born September 15, 1955) is an American politician who was the 67th lieutenant governor of Rhode Island.
 He is a Democrat.
 Fogarty served two full terms as lieutenant governor, first elected to the position in 1998 and leaving office on January 2, 2007.

 His father, Charles Fogarty, Sr., was a state senator and director of the Rhode Island Small Business Administration.
-His uncle, John E. Fogarty, was a United States Congressman for 26 years.
+His uncle, John E. Fogarty, was a United States congressman for 26 years.
 His brother Paul Fogarty was elected as a Rhode Island state senator in 1998 and still holds the position.

 A graduate of the La Salle Academy and Providence College, Fogarty received a master's degree in public administration from the University of Rhode Island.

 Fogarty was previously elected to the Glocester Town Council in 1984 and in 1990 was elected as a state senator, where he served for eight years.
 While a state senator, he served as both majority whip and Senate President Pro Tempore.

 He was elected lieutenant governor in 1998 and re-elected in 2002.
 He served as lieutenant governor from 1999 to 2007.

 Fogarty was a candidate for Governor of Rhode Island in 2006.
-He was running against incumbent Republican Governor Donald Carcieri, as Fogarty was barred from seeking re-election in 2006 due to term limits.
-He was defeated by a slim margin of around 8,000 votes.
+He was running against incumbent Republican governor Donald Carcieri, as Fogarty was barred from seeking re-election in 2006 due to term limits.
+His campaign issues included health care, small businesses, university tuition fees and speaking against corruption and the extension of gambling locally.
+He was defeated by around 8,000 votes.

 Rhode Island is one of 19 states that elects its governor and lieutenant governor separately rather than on a single party ticket.

 Fogarty was appointed by Governor Lincoln Chafee in January 2011 as the director for the Rhode Island Department of Labor and Training.
-In this position, Forgarty cracked down of fraudulent recipients of unemployment benefits.

-In January 2015, Fogarty was appointed by Governor Gina Raimondo as director of the Rhode Island Department of Elderly Affairs.
+In 2015, Fogarty was appointed by Governor Gina Raimondo as director of the Rhode Island Department of Elderly Affairs.
+He retired from the post in 2018.